 Submitting research solution samples

 The Soil Testing Laboratory has two Inductively Coupled Plasma Atomic Emission Spectrometers (ICP-AES) for analyzing extracts of soil, plant and other materials for the concentrations of elements listed on the limits of detection.
-The ICP instrument used is either an ARCOS SOP (Side-On [or radial view of the] Plasma) or an ARCOS-II MultiView (using either a Side-On [radial] or End-On [axial] view) both made by Spectro Analytical Instruments, Inc. For multiple, sequential (short-term) measurements, relative standard deviations (RSD) or coefficient of variation (CV) are typically less than 2% for concentrations higher than background equivalent concentrations (BEC).
+The ICP instrument used is either an ARCOS SOP (Side-On [or radial view of the] Plasma) or an ARCOS-II MultiView both made by Spectro Analytical Instruments, Inc. For multiple, sequential (short-term) measurements, relative standard deviations (RSD) or coefficient of variation (CV) are typically less than 2% for concentrations higher than background equivalent concentrations (BEC).
 The following sections outline procedures and costs for Virginia Tech researchers to submit samples for analysis.
 Samples from outside of Virginia Tech are not accepted.

 Scheduling of Work

 All ICP analytical work must be scheduled in advance.
-Contact Athena Tilley in Room 143 Smyth Hall (231-9806 or firstname.lastname@example.org) to set up a time.
+Contact Ethan Frederick in Room 143 Smyth Hall (231-9806 or email@example.com) to set up a time.
 Analyses will be scheduled so as to minimize sample storage.

 Note - samples will not be accepted without prior scheduling.

-As of September 1, 2017 the cost is $1.28 per sample and is subject to change.
-There is a minimum $40 charge per job, and some additional charges may be necessary under certain conditions to defray the cost of analysis.
+As of November 1, 2020 cost is $1.38 per element per sample and is subject to change.
+There is a minimum $20 charge per job when 1 element per sample is requested, a $40 minimum for 2 or more elements/sample, and some additional charges may be necessary under certain conditions to defray the cost of analysis.
 A HokieMart (ISR) PO number using account code 1244R and VT Soil Testing Lab – ICP Analysis as the Supplier is required before any work is done.
 What is left of your samples must be picked up and removed from the Soil Testing Lab before you can receive the results of your sample analysis.